 Neches River Rally

-Beaumont, Texas Paddles Through 5th Annual Neches River Rally on September TBD, 2018.
+Beaumont, Texas Paddles Through 6th Annual Neches River Rally on September 7, 2019

 Save the date!
 Locate your paddles, pack up your friends and families, and head to Big Thicket National Preserve!
 The Big Thicket Association’s Neches River Rally is an annual event held in Beaumont, Texas.
 Bring the family for a day of exploration and adventure along the Cooks Lake to Scatterman Paddling Trail.
-Paddlers will feel like explorers as they experience the unique ecosystems along the river, including dense bottomland forests of hardwoods, cypress, Tupelo and pine trees.
+Paddlers will feel like explorers.
+Experience the unique ecosystems along the river, including dense bottomland forests of hardwoods, cypress, Tupelo and pine trees.

-DISCLAIMER: Thanks to Beaumont CVB and Big Thicket Outfitters for providing the paddling experience for review, although opinions expressed are my own.
+DISCLAIMER: Thanks to Beaumont CVB and Big Thicket Outfitters for providing the paddling experience for review.
+Opinions expressed are my own.